pranjali97/python-perceive/README.md

 It makes use of the google cloud speech api for the speech to text and text to speech conversion.
 In case of a google search query, an image and speech response about the queried element is received.

+Future Scope:
+1.Integrating additional services such as weather and banking information.
+2.Location services